 Homemade Chili Seasoning Mix

 **For more 'heat' in your chili, add cayenne pepper.
-We suggest using 1/4 tsp increments of the cayenne pepper and adding until the desired flavor has been reached.
+I suggest using ¼ teaspoon increments of the cayenne pepper and adding until the desired flavor has been reached.

 *Try using a few tablespoons of cornmeal rather than the standard slurry of cornstarch (or additional flour) for an added depth of flavor!

 **If you are on a specialty diet (such as keto, paleo, low-carb or gluten-free), tomatoes are a natural thickening agent.
 Omit the flour and add more tomatoes, then let them cook down to thicken your chili!